 - 5+ employees: June 30, 2022.

-To calculate your business size, use the average number of employees you report to the Employment Development Department quarterly.
-Specifically, perform your calculation using the reported numbers for the quarter ending December 31 and the previous three quarters of available data.
+To calculate your business size for eligibility and compliance deadlines, use the average number of employees you report to the Employment Development Department (EDD) on your previous four DE9C filings.

 Throughout the roll-out, eligible employers will be notified by CalSavers when it’s time for them to register.
 Then, you’ll just need to gather three pieces of information to get started: